 November 11, 2013

-Total distance: 12 miles
+Total distance walked: 12 miles

-The first time I hiked this trail I was alone and walked only three miles before turning back.
+Thinking of the past, the first time I hiked this trail I was alone and walked only three miles before turning back.
 On that trip, I found the top portion of a bear’s skull.
 When I returned six weeks later, it was gone.

 The second time on this trail my husband Chris was with me.
 He dubbed it the goat trail because of the dusty, rocky, narrow, uphill climb during the first four miles.
-It didn’t help that we were each carrying a 28 pound backpack.
+It didn’t help that we were each carrying a 28-pound backpack.
 We spent the night somewhere in the woods then walked to Alder Creek Fall and back the next day.
 Along the trail we found more unidentified bones.

-As we approached the old railroad bed, we should have begun to hear the crashing sound of water from the fall into Alder Creek.
+Getting closer, we should have begun to hear the crashing sound of water from its fall into Alder Creek.
+Alder Creek Fall is a rarely visited waterfall that drops 120 feet.
 We didn’t hear anything except our feet crunching through the leaves on the ground.

 That sounds like it would be WAY too much exercise for me, but, vicariously, I really enjoyed the hike.
 I remember the first time you saw a bear on the trail.
 It ended your hike for that day and you high tailed it back to your car.
 Now your saying you might do this hike again to see a bear. 🙂 I’m glad you had a good time and it’s REALLY nice that you and Andrew are accumulating these experiences and great memories together.